coldic3/SyliusPluginSkeleton/README.md

 For a comprehensive guide on Sylius Plugins development please go to Sylius documentation, there you will find the <a href="https://docs.sylius.com/en/latest/plugin-development-guide/index.html">Plugin Development Guide</a>, that is full of examples.

+For more information about the **Test Application** included in the skeleton, please refer to the [Sylius documentation](https://docs.sylius.com/sylius-plugins/plugins-development-guide/testapplication).

 ## Quickstart Installation

 Run `composer create-project sylius/plugin-skeleton ProjectName`.